jonathondilworth/depth-driven-knowledge-retrieval/README.md

 * The pipeline for OnT-training that has been shipped via `Makefile` (`make ont-data`) fails to apply normalisation to the class labels or role labels (which is required when training on SNOMED~CT due to leakage).
 Note that the process was undertaken originally during model training, however, it has been failed to be included as part of the full build pipeline *(it will train, it just won't remove high-level semantic branches from verbalisations prior to training)*.
     * Fix: Include [this (`preprocess_ont_dir.py`)](./scripts/preprocess_ont_dir.py) script during the build pipeline after having run `ELNormalizeData.py` with the following parameters `python ./scripts/preprocess_ont_dir.py --base-dir ./data/ont_dataset --strip-parentheses --to-lower-case --collapse-whitespace`.
     * Fix: Modify `./scripts/build_ont_data.sh` to include `conda run -n "$AUTO_ENV_NAME" python ./scripts/preprocess_ont_dir.py --base-dir ./data/ont_dataset --strip-parentheses --to-lower-case --collapse-whitespace` after `ELNormalizeData.py` completes.
+* The discussion of the HiT/OnT training procedure is inaccurate.
+HiT/OnT training struggles with $NF1$, not $NF2 \rightarrow NF4$, in fact $NF2 \rightarrow NF4$ performs well, $NF1$ is where the models struggle *(this mistake was likely made by accidently misreading results as reported directly within the console)*.
+    * Fix: Correct the `retrieval-notebook.ipynb` and Appendix.F discussion of assumption testing regarding ontology size to reflect the correctly interpreted results *(note that this doesn't change the conslusion, it is simply a mischaracterisation)*.

 ## Preliminary Reflective Thoughts